Swetko/cse455-hw2/README.md

     make -j4

 Please run all executables from `cse455-hw2`.
 Cmake is set-up so the executables appear in the main folder.

+For Windows with VS installed try:

+    cd cse455-hw2
+    cd build
+    cmake ..
+    cmake --build .

+Or alternatively you can create your own project.
+It's fairly simple.

 You can use `./test0`, `test1` to test your previous code as well.
 Also `./test2` is provided which is a sample driver program and does some basic tests and runs most parts of your algorithm.
 If `./test2` runs without errors and produces some panoramic images as well as good matches then it's a good chance that you are about 75% done.